-How To Tell Your BFF She’s Put On Weight Without Body-Shaming Her
+How To Tell Your Friend She's Gaining Weight

 Before anyone thinks this is a body-shaming article, it's NOT.